smrey/SMP2/README.md

 # 3_CRUK.sh script
 ## Requirements
-  * Requires path to Node.js to be installed and the path to the installation to be entered in the variable NODE.
+  * Requires path to Node.js to be installed and the path to the bin directory of the installation to be entered in the NODE variable.
+Do not include the trailing / in the path.

+## Introduction
+This script parses the path to Node.js to obtain the path to node_modules and launches the baseSpace.js Node.js script.

+Script 3_CRUK.sh runs once per sequencing run.

+### Instructions for manually launching the script
+If automated launch of the script 3_CRUK.sh is disabled, the script can be manually launched by typing bash 3_CRUK.sh at the command line.
+No command line arguments are required to be supplied, but the NODE variable should be adjusted within the script to point to the bin directory of the node installation.

+# baseSpace.js script
+## Requirements